JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Datasets

 \section{Datasets}

 We apply the analysis methods outlined in the previous sections to a sample of 28 quadruply imaged quasars.
 These systems, together with their lens and source redshifts and the telescope used to collect the imaging data, are listed in the first three columns of Table \ref{tab:tablenmax}.

-Systems in the sample are selected on basis of showing no evidence for morphological complexity in the form of stellar disks, spirals arms, or bars, structures that should be explicitly modeled, if present \citep{Gilman++17,Hsueh++18}.
+For 26 of the 28 systems, we use flux ratios from warm dust surrounding the background quasar obtained through the JWST lensed quasar dark matter survey.
+Lenses in this sample were selected to ensure that the unresolved image fluxes be bright enough in WISE W4 to ensure high signal to noise measurements with MIRI, and that the main deflector be an elliptical galaxy.
+The latter requirement ensured that systems in the sample show no significant complexity in the form of stellar disks, spirals arms, or bars, structures that should be explicitly modeled, if present \citep{Gilman++17,Hsueh++18}.
 The sample we analyze includes deflectors with morphological properties consistent with those of massive elliptical galaxies, the kinds of systems that tend to dominate the strong lensing cross section \citep{Auger++10}.
 As discussed by \citet{Keeley++25}, we omit three systems from the dark matter analysis because they exhibit morphological properties inconsistent with massive ellipticals, are triple-image systems that our inference pipeline does not currently accommodate, or have blended images when computing the image magnifications\footnote{For an example of non-blended quasar images, see the examples shown in the bottom row of Figure~\ref{fig:1131zooms}.}.

+We use multi-band spectral energy distribution fitting of the MIRI data in order to isolate the more spatially extended warm dust emission from potential microlensing contamination from blueward features, such as light from the dust sublimation zone and the quasar accretion disk.
+These measurements, and the techniques used to perform the SED fitting to isolate emission from the warm dust torus, are summarized in the first \citet{Nierenberg++24}, second \citet{Keeley++24} and third \citet{Keeley++25} papers in this series. \citet{Keeley++25} also validates the robustness of the measurements to microlensing with regards to the dark matter measurements.